nebekisa/nebekisa/README.md

 A passionate **Data Scientist | Data Engineer | Machine Learning Enthusiast**
 Building smart systems and data pipelines one line of code at a time 🚀

-📍 Based in Ethiopia 🇪🇹 | Open to collaborations & open-source projects

 ---